smershon/albumen/README.md

-albumartist
+albumen
 ===========

-Some stuff involving album art
+Collect album art
+Arrange and curate it
+Analyze it
+Do some other things